insideout10/wordlift-plugin/src/modules/acf4so/README.md

 So that the prerequisites for ACF4SO to be installed and to be active are that the subscription is either Professional or Business or that WooCommerce SEO extension is installed and activated.

-If the user later on deactivates ACF4SO, WordLift plugin will display a message like "WordLift detected that Advanced Custom Fields for Schema.org is deactivated and, you're loosing out on full Schema.org support.
+If the user later on deactivates ACF4SO, WordLift plugin will display a message like "WordLift detected that Advanced Custom Fields for Schema.org is deactivated and, you're losing out on full Schema.org support.
 Click here to reactivate.".

-If the user later on removed ACF4SO, WordLift plugin will display a message like "WordLift detected that Advanced Custom Fields for Schema.org is not installed and, you're loosing out on full Schema.org support.
+If the user later on removed ACF4SO, WordLift plugin will display a message like "WordLift detected that Advanced Custom Fields for Schema.org is not installed and, you're losing out on full Schema.org support.
 Click here to install and reactivate."'